 When you transfer an employee from one of your places of business to another, the amount you pay or reimburse the employee for certain moving expenses is not a taxable benefit.
 This includes any amounts you incurred to move the employee, the employee's family, and their household effects.
 This also applies when the employee accepts employment at a different location from the location of their former residence.
 The move does not have to be within Canada.

-Also, if you pay certain expenses to move an employee, his or her family, and their household effects out of a remote work location when his or her employment duties are completed, the amount you pay is not a taxable benefit.
+Also, if you pay certain expenses to move an employee, his or her family, and their household effects out of a remote work location when his or her employment duties are finished, the amount you pay is not a taxable benefit.

 If you paid allowances to your employee for incidental moving expenses that he or she does not have to account for, see Moving allowance - Non accountable allowances.